OK-Cryptid/ok-cryptid-fe/README.md

 ## api

-For this project, we access data from a GraphiQl API created by our backend team.
+For this project, we access data from a GraphQl API created by our backend team.

 [Ok Cryptid api repo](https://github.com/OK-Cryptid/ok_cryptid_be)